Mexico Family Travel

 Another one of the fun Mexican kids books by Yuyi Morales is Just a Minute.
 This story tells the tale of a grandmother who charms Death.
 Kids will enjoy practicing their numbers in Spanish as they read this book.

 Morales has a unique way of creating Mexican story books that are visually appealing.
+And it also helps kids understand the role of the afterlife in Mexican culture.

 Sign up for the Mexico Travel Tuesday newsletter and instantly get a FREE packing checklist for your Mexico vacation.